06 Sep Why Solo Travel is so overhyped

 Not planning and messing up your trips may lead to arguments, annoyance or even desperation which isn’t a great idea.

 What Will You Get By Traveling With Other People?

-Now that we talked so much about what are the cons of travelling with a company, let’s also see the positive side to it.
+Now that we talked so much about what are the cons of travelling with a company, let’s also see the positive side of it.
 After all, that is the purpose of this article.

-The bonds made while travelling lasts a lifetime.
+The bonds made while travelling last a lifetime.
 You will not only remember the place, but also the person and the emotions that you both felt while seeing something extraordinary.
-It will also show the other person’s vulnerable side in stress, scared, tired or elation.
+It will also show the other person’s vulnerable side in stress, scared, tiredness or elation.

 Since you will have so much time with each other, you will tend to talk about your latest and old experiences and what they think of them.
 How things have changed and how are their relationships with their loved ones, their future plans, and their past grievances.

 2. Split the bill

 If you are travelling with something on separate budgets it is such a sweet deal to split the bill.
 That will now enable you to rent a hotel or an Airbnb with a private bathroom at the same cost.

 Places, where you will have to hail a taxi, will feel light on the pocket and if one of you drives, that may bring the cost down considerably.
 It also feels great to have more emergency funds combined in the bank than of your own.

 Now here comes the good part of sharing responsibility.
 You can now take a nap by turn in the train or the bus to be able to watch over the luggage or use the bathroom.
 You are not the only one making decisions, which is a relief sometimes.